 Table of Contents

 Azalea is a popular flower used in a variety of ways.
 It makes for perfect bouquets, décor, landscaping as well as bonsai trees.
-Aside from that, this flower is also given as presents because of its meaningful symbolism.
+Aside from that, this flower is also given as a present because of its meaningful symbolism.
 Here’s what you need to know about azalea.

 About the Azalea